Moderin/Hybrid/README.md

 ## Technical stuff
 This project uses STM32F103 microcontroller (Bluepill board) and MAX30100 sensor.
 Software is written in bare-metal concept, using C++ and some assembly (vector table).
-MAX30100 simply checks how much light goes through your skin. this allows us to detect pulse:
+MAX30100 simply checks how much light goes through your skin.
+And that depends of the blood pressure, that changes every hearthbeat.
+This allows us to detect pulse:

 ![pulse detection](https://github.com/Moderin/Hybrid/blob/master/beat_detect2.png)